Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### QUIZ PAGE

 The quiz page is launched after the user confirms "YES" from the start page that they are over the age of 18.
-The page includes two large buttons that are stacked on top of each other and display the messages "start" and "instructions."
+The page includes two buttons that are stacked on top of each other and display the messages "start" and "instructions."
 This gives the user instructions on how to play the game, and the start button directs  the user to the questions.
 A link to the main site has also been included.

 This procedure has been followed to ensure that the correct target audience has been reached and that we are not violating any rights by displaying sensitive content to those of an inappropriate age.